3 Gateways to Drug Addiction

 It is very rare that a person tries heroin or cocaine as the first experience with drugs.
 Instead, most people who do try drugs have already been using a “gateway drug” for some time leading up to that point.
 A gateway drug is one which serves to open the door to using harder drugs.
 The three most common gateway drugs are:

 For many people smoking cigarettes is just another thing they do, similar to drinking coffee.
 All too often, however, it is a gateway into hard drug use.
-A person who starts smoking, after all, has taken up using a drug, and will get used to the experience of using a drug to feel better.
-It is only a small leap from smoking cigarettes to smoking pot or snorting coke to feel better or to have fun at a party.
-Smoking cigarettes is relatively socially acceptable, and has become even more so with the recent E-cigarette trend which involves vaporizing tobacco.
+A person who starts smoking, after all, has taken up using a drug and will get used to the experience of using a drug to feel better.
+For some, it may be only a small leap from smoking cigarettes to smoking pot or snorting coke to feel better or to have fun at a party.
+Smoking cigarettes are relatively socially acceptable and have become even more so with the recent E-cigarette and vape trend which involves vaporizing tobacco.
 Recent studies have actually demonstrated that E-cigarette use is associated with higher rates of smoking among young people.
 Whereas E-cigarettes are supposed to help people quit smoking, they actually appear to be making it more common.
 In the same way, young people who take up smoking are often more likely to end up using drugs.

 Is someone you care about on the road to drug addiction?

 The fact that a friend or family member of yours may be using a gateway drug is not a guarantee that he or she will end up as a drug addict, but it does give you a reason to be worried.
 Take the time to make sure that your loved one understands the risks, and offer your help in being available to talk about that person’s problems.
 Very often, it is stressful and overwhelming life situations that push a person over the edge into drug use, and you have the opportunity to help prevent this outcome by being there to help and support your loved one.